-There is substantial need of investment in both indoors and outdoors, however, while you need to send a small fortune to set up a proper environment and keep up to date for indoor growing, whereas for outdoor growing you need to spend the majority of your budget while starting up.
+There is a substantial need of investment in both indoors and outdoors, however, while you need to send a small fortune to set up a proper environment and keep up-to-date for indoor growing, whereas for outdoor growing you need to spend the majority of your budget while starting up.

 While growing outdoors, you have to work on one big crop of marijuana for a whole season and you can hire helpers according to the area you have decided to grow marijuana on.

 While a marijuana plant can grow in pretty much any condition – it still needs a proper supply of some elements of nature for a proper growth.
 Moreover, it also requires a well-balanced supply of nutrients to ensure the THC levels are appropriate as well as to ensure that the plant grows thick and green.
 Here’s what the plant requires: